 Department of Psychiatry, University of Toronto, Canada

-John Strauss's research interests are natural language processing, machine learning, and clinical app-electronic medical record integration.
+Dr. Strauss' research interests include natural language processing, machine learning, and clinical app-electronic medical record integration.

 Athanasios Tsanas ('Thanasis'), BSc, BEng, MSc, PhD, FHEA